JoaquinDelaRosa/CSNETWK-MP/README.md

 ```
 /createc <channel_name>              create a channel in the server.
 User becomes channel owner and admin.

-/invitec <handle>                    invite a user to the channel.
+/invitec <channel_name> <handle>     invite a user to the channel.
 Can only be done by channel admins.
 /acceptc <channel_name>              accept an invitation to a channel.
 Can only be done if user is invited.
 /declinec <channel_name>             notifies all members of <channel_name> that user has declined their invitation.
 Can only be done if user is invited.